Dildar (poet): Political activism

 He joined the newly formed Hîwa Party in 1938, which became "[t]he first Kurdish organisation legally recognized, that seeks a united and free Kurdistan".
 Dildar relocated to Iranian Kurdistan to join the revolution led by Qazi Muhammad against the government of Iran, which led to his infamous arrest in Iran.

 Prison and death

 Ey Reqîb

-After being arrested, he was sent to prison in Iran, where he wrote the poem "Ey reqîb" meaning "Oh Enemy", in 1938, referencing the prison guards, and expressing that the Kurds were alive and will not back down from fighting for free a Kurdistan.
-His expression of frustration and direct confrontation with the occupiers of Kurdistan made "Ey reqib" a symbol in the Kurds cause for freedom.
+After being arrested, he was sent to prison in Iran, where he wrote the poem "Ey Reqîb" meaning "Oh Enemy", in 1938, referencing the prison guards, and expressing that the Kurds were alive and will not back down from fighting for free a Kurdistan.
+His expression of frustration and direct confrontation with the occupiers of Kurdistan made "Ey Reqîb" a symbol in the Kurdish cause for freedom.

 Death and legacy

-Dildar died young at the age of 30 and was buried in Erbil.
+Dildar died at the age of 30 and was buried in Erbil.

 He lived to see his poem "Ey Reqîb" being adopted as the Kurdish national anthem.
 Ey Reqîb was first played and sung in 1946 on the proclamation of the short-lived Republic of Mahabad.
 Today the song is played as the official anthem of Kurdistan Region and widely adopted by Kurds in the four parts of Kurdistan.